robertbell33wp/robertbell33wp.github.io/index.md

 # About Me
 ![My Picture](/pics/Robert Bell Photo_new.jpg)

 I am a data analyst professional currently working at CitiBank as a Qlikview dashboard developer.
-In the near future my goal is become proficient in machine learning and incorporate that knowledge into my role.
+In the near future my goal is to become proficient in machine learning d incorporate that knowledge into my role.

+/n

 # Time Series Analysis: